dsuarezlogans/npm-base-project/README.md

 And thats it, happy coding!!

-TODO: add a template with Sequalice ORM for support relational databases, a template with view engine with hbs and any other usefull tool that i dont know yet xD.
+**TODO**: add a template with Sequalice ORM for support relational databases, a template with view engine with hbs and any other usefull tool that i dont know yet xD.